vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/postgres-sql.md

 The following components have been utilized for the deployment of PostgreSQL High Availability (HA) failover system:

 ### Tanzu Infrastructure Integration
 We leveraged Tanzu Kubernetes Grid (informally known as TKGm) 2.3.0 to create a well-configured and highly available infrastructure for our PostgreSQL deployment.
-The Tanzu Infrastructure played a important role in optimizing the deployment and management of PostgreSQL, adding further value to the failover capabilities.
+The Tanzu Infrastructure played an important role in optimizing the deployment and management of PostgreSQL, adding further value to the failover capabilities.

 ### Centralized Management with Tanzu